 The truth is, it’s not easy saying “no” as often as I do; it takes real discipline.
 Sometimes it requires a heavy dose of intestinal fortitude.

-Still, when I have to make a tough decision and say “no,” I say it.
+Even so, when I have to make a tough decision and say “no,” I say it.
 After all, that’s part of being a responsible adult.

 Saying “no” often requires us to disappoint others, or appear rude.
 Even worse, if you’re dealing with immature people, it increases the risk of personal conflict and lost friendships.